PGA DFS Playbook - The Masters

 It's finally here, The Masters.
 As you will hear hundreds of times over the weekend and it could not be more true, "A tradition unlike any other."
-The Super Bowl of the Golf world has arrived and we've got one million dollars on the line on DraftKings.
+The Super Bowl of the Golf world has finally arrived after all this time.
 We've got so much to discuss before setting your lineups, so let’s get to it.

 Time to shift our focus over to Augusta National.
 There is no need to go into detail here because it's one of the most well-known courses in the world.
-It is a Par 72 that measures out to 7,435 yards.
+It is a Par 72 that measures out to between 7,400 and 7,500 yards depending on the setup.
 This course is very difficult and true test of a golfer's game.
 There are very long Par 4’s, and reachable Par 5’s.
 The greens are always the fastest on tour and hard for these players to stick because of the shave edges.
-Since the course was lengthened in 2010, we've seen a majority of 300 yard bombers winning or finishing in the Top 10 but there are exceptions to every rule namely Matt Kuchar, Brandt Snedeker, and Danny Willett.
-When looking over the course history, good GIR numbers has proven to be more beneficial to players than putting at Augusta but that's not to say that putting is not important.
+Since the course was lengthened in 2010, we've seen a majority of 300 yard bombers winning or finishing in the Top 10 but there are exceptions to every rule namely Charl Schwartzel, Danny Willett, Jordan Spieth, and Patrick Reed.
+When looking over the course history, good greens in regulation numbers have been found to be very benefical to success at Augusta.

 The Masters is truly a one of a kind event that every fan of the sport looks forward too.
 Growing up, there were few things I enjoyed more than watching Sunday at Augusta with my Dad.
-It's the first major of the golf season and it feels like the unofficial start of Spring.
-I know personally, watching the Masters means that it is time to dust off the clubs from the basement and get out on the range to work out the rust in my already dirty swing.
+This year I’ll have one TV on the Masters and one TV on NFL Red Zone to keep up with all the action.
+Typically the Masters would signify the start of the golf season for me but this year I’ll mean packing the clubs up and putting them into the shed for the winter months.